 - Teeth that have become worn down from constant clenching

 - An uneven bite

-Treatment for TMJ Disorders
+Treatment for TMJ Disorders in the 07935 Area

 The first step in developing a treatment plan is to get an accurate diagnosis, which can be difficult.
 At our Chatham and Morristown, NJ dental office, Dr. Matthew Vaccaro will conduct a thorough examination to find out if the TMJ is indeed inflamed.
 Based on what he learns through an exam and x-ray, he will make treatment recommendations.